 With the ever-changing landscape of recent times around us, it’s hard to believe that spring has arrived.
 If you blinked you might have missed it, but May is already here, and that means Mother’s Day is right around the corner.

-While it seems like COVID-19 is interrupting all avenues of life recently, there is one thing that will not change: consumers will still want to celebrate this holiday and honor the special moms in their lives.
-The normal traditions of this popular holiday may play out differently this year, but there is still the opportunity for restaurants to provide patrons with a great experience to make their Mother’s Day special.
+While it seems like COVID-19 is interrupting all avenues of life the past year, there is one thing that will not change: consumers will still want to celebrate this holiday and honor the special moms in their lives – and there is opportunity for restaurants to provide patrons with a great experience to make their Mother’s Day special.

-There’s talk of some operations opening their doors by mid-May, but the truth is that many locations will still be serving customers primarily through take-out and delivery.
-For those restaurants relying on dine-out, consider creating a Mother’s Day meal kit that will give customers all the elements needed to recreate that “dine-in” experience at home.
+More and more operations are opening their doors, but the truth is that many customers may still want to celebrate their moms primarily through take-out and delivery.
+For restaurants relying heavily on takeout, consider creating a Mother’s Day meal kit that will give customers all the elements needed to recreate that “dine-in” experience at home.